MarcusHSmith/StoryLift/PRD.md

 ---

-## Milestone 14 branding and compliance
+## Milestone 13 branding and compliance

 - [ ] Pull official YouTube logo assets and follow spacing and color rules
 - [ ] Add attribution text when showing YouTube marks
-- [ ] Attestation checkbox user confirms rights to uploaded file
+- [ ] Attestation checkbox user confirms rights to downloaded YouTube content
 - [ ] Legal copy in footer linking to terms and privacy
-- [ ] Document that the app does not download from YouTube and processes user provided files locally
+- [ ] Document that the app processes user-downloaded YouTube content locally

 ---

-## Milestone 15 performance polish
+## Milestone 14 performance polish

 - [ ] Workerize all heavy modules
-- [ ] Defer ffmpeg.wasm load until editor mount
+- [ ] Defer heavy encoding libraries until preview mount
 - [ ] Use OPFS for temp files to avoid memory copies
 - [ ] Frame pooling in WebCodecs path
 - [ ] FPS throttle on preview for low end devices